alexbejann/RoC/README.md

 L3:
 ```
 - The issue with the code above is that the last else statement has the `L3` as label instead of `L2`.
 Which is going to cause a jasError error while compiling the bytecode file.
+- Nesting if statement was the only issue that we have in the in the project because we we not able to figure out how to keep track of the depth.
+The only solution for in this situation would be a variable to keep track of the depth and substract from the label counter the depth `L(labelcounter - depth)`.